MagicFilou/sybo/README.md

 all endpoints return an object { error: error if anything goes wrong.}
 could be extended to check if userid corresponds to a user or no

+//first value for each param, improved get all users with filters
+// param work for strings, for other format atm it will throw an error because of the like cluase.
+If we were to set it to "=" it would also work for other formats but we would loose the flexibility of searching for part of a name